supanthapaul/epics-project/README.md

 * [Firebase](https://firebase.google.com/)

 ## Demo
-The site is live at: [https://epics-project.vercel.app/](https://epics-project.vercel.app/) and the music therapy is live at: [https://mindpeace-music-therapy.vercel.app/](https://mindpeace-music-therapy.vercel.app/)
+The frontend client is live at: [https://epics-project.vercel.app/](https://epics-project.vercel.app/) and the music therapy is live at: [https://mindpeace-music-therapy.vercel.app/](https://mindpeace-music-therapy.vercel.app/)